ServerPress/wpsitesync/readme.txt

 2. WPSiteSync for Content metabox.

 == Changelog ==
+= 1.5.2 - May 23, 2019 =
+* fix: correctly re-display the WPSiteSync metabox when hiding then showing the Gutenberg Components menu.
+(Thanks John H.)
+* fix: display the WPSiteSync metabox after click on "Publish" button in Gutenberg editor.
+* fix: no longer displaying "Invalid URL" message when saving settings that do not include Target site URL.
+(Thanks John H.)
+* fix: improve image file location code when WP is installed in a subdirectory (Thanks Alpesh J.)
+* fix: resolved issue with Yoast SEO Premium not saving meta description (Thanks Sukham S.)
+* fix: resolved issue with occasionally losing configuration settings in MultiSite environments (Thanks Tae K.)
+* fix: add check for count of images sent when processing Gutenberg block references
+* enhancement: add callback used in Javascript API that can be used to work with multi-sync option in Bulk Actions add-on.
+(Thanks Alex V.)
+* enhancement: added method to Sync Model to look up a Source site's entry given Target post ID
+* enhancement: add more capability checks to all admin operations

 = 1.5.1 - Feb 25, 2019 =
 * fix: resolved issue when Pushing posts where Featured Images were not set
 * fix: improved database alter process when plugin is updated